PeteMcNie/react-frontend/README.md

 ## Backend localhost

-This project has one component called home which displays all the data for the page.
-There are two axios querys to a backend at `http://localhost:5000` which will return data from the server based on port 5000.
+- This project has one component called home which displays all the data for the page.
+- There are two axios querys to a backend at `http://localhost:5000` which will return data from the server based on port 5000.
 This is where the flask app api data from the project called 'backend' will be sent to.
-Unless you follow the instructions and start a terminal on port 5000 as per the 'backend' instructions this app will not return results from the database.
+- Unless you follow the instructions and start a terminal on port 5000 as per the 'backend' instructions this app will not return results from the database.
+This doesn't mean the frontend is not working, just the connection to get data from the backend.